-- All pupils had transition time in their new class for a morning in the summer term. - Pupils were offered extra transition opportunities to the secondary schools, depending on need.
-The Y6 teacher spoke with SEND teams of the secondary schools. - Transition days were held for Y6 in their secondary schools. - Pupils able to sign up to a mentoring system at their chosen secondary school did..
-Opportunities to attend summer school were provided and children eligible have attended. - Y6 pupils received visits from secondary school pupils and heads of Y7 - Secondary school attended an Assess Plan Do Review meeting in the summer term - Moderation meetings for teachers from a selection of primary schools, focusing on writing.
+- All pupils had transition time in their new class for a morning in the summer term. - Pupils with SEND were offered extra transition opportunities to the secondary schools, depending on need. - Transition days were held for Y6 in their secondary schools. - Transition days to an ARB were attended. - Transition from independent nursery to the Reception class was held in the summer term. - 1 pupil engaged with a mentoring system at their chosen secondary school. - Y6 pupils received visits from secondary school pupils and heads of Y7. - Secondary schools attended EHCP review meetings in the summer term. - Moderation meetings for teachers from a selection of primary schools, focusing on writing.

-- Good links between preschool and EYFS.
-EYFS teacher made arrangements to visit pupil transferring to us from other nurseries in the summer term. - This year 0 child requiring DSEN Support came to us from our pre-school.
-2 children on our Record of Need in 2021/22 made a successful move to secondary school.
+This year 0 child requiring SEND Support came to us from our pre-school.
+2 children on our Record of Need in 2022/23 made a successful move to secondary school and 1 child came to our school another local school.

-Parents are included in this process through meetings with EYFS teachers; open evenings at secondary school; discussions with Y6 teachers where concerns arise; information sent home.
+Parents are included in these processes through meetings with EYFS teachers; open evenings at secondary school; discussions with Y6 teachers where concerns arise; information sent home.